 2. Measuring at the right time

-Another challenge of calculating ROI in digital marketing is measuring at the right time.
+Another challenge with how to measure marketing ROI is measuring at the right time.

 Not every customer purchases in the same amount of time.
 While you probably have an average duration for your sales cycle, not everyone converts in the same amount of time.
 You may have people that make impulse purchases and convert fast, while others take longer.